HannanAbdullah/Soldiers-Race-Classification/README.md

 ---

-<p>In this project, I implemented ***Logistic Regression, Support Vector Machine, XGBoost, Random Forest*** algorithms.
+<p>In this project, I implemented <b>Logistic Regression, Support Vector Machine, XGBoost, Random Forest</b> algorithms.
 Also, I evaluated the success of the models with appropriate performance metrics.
-At the end, I choosed the most successful model and tried to enhance the scores with ***SMOTE*** make it ready to deploy.
-Furthermore, I used ***SHAP*** to explain how the best model I choosed works.</p>
+At the end, I choosed the most successful model and tried to enhance the scores with <b>SMOTE</b> make it ready to deploy.
+Furthermore, I used <b>SHAP</b> to explain how the best model I choosed works.</p>

 ## Used Libraries 📚
 - `numpy`- `pandas`- `matplotlib`- `seaborn` - `sklearn`- `scikitplot` - `xgboost` - `imblearn`- `shap`